dvingerh/tb-vol-scroll/README.md

 The volume bar will follow the cursor when it's moved.
 By default, if the volume is lower than 10% precise volume control is automatically enabled.

-In the tray icon menu a few additional settings can be found to change.
+In the tray icon menu a few additional settings can be found to change the bar's dimensions, color and opacity.

 ## Known problems